The present...otherwise known as the McMurdo USAP webcam

 May-July 2018: Two important news items: first, in mid-April, Parsons was announced as a new subcontractor to Leidos' Antarctic Support Contract (ASC)--to perform design and management for Antarctic infrastructure efforts.
 Here is the Parsons press release.
 Secondly, in late June, NSF authorized ASC to proceed with construction of what is described as the IT&C building.
 For more information about this project, see the link in the next paragraph.
-And I must also mention that while the press release states that "construction begins," my sources at McMurdo (as well as the link below) confirm that construction will not actually begin until February 2019, and span 2 austral summers to be completed in 2020.
+And I must also mention that while the press release states that "construction begins," my sources at McMurdo (as well as the link below) confirm that phase 1 construction would not actually begin until January 2019, and span 2 austral summers to be completed in 2020.
 So, this as a "notice to proceed" rather than a "dirt is flying" announcement.
-More information including several disclaimers...
+More information is here.

 April 2016-February 2017: The first actual project was developed in implementation of the master plan...phase 1 of an addition and renovation of the SSC, to be known as the IT&C Primary Operations Facility.
 After meetings with the stakeholders, a preliminary request for procurement was issued in November 2016 seeking input from prospective design-build contractors.
 After a meeting with prospective bidders was held in February 2017, the procurement process is continuing (details).

 December 2014-December 2015: The McMurdo master plan was significantly revised to version 2.0 by the ASC/Lockheed Martin folks...and they updated it again to version 2.1 in December 2015.
 The current and much more detailed version further consolidates the station facilities...and the plan documents significant improvements to the traffic flow, power/energy infrastructure, and...well, check it out!